+5 See Order No. PSC-07-0528-AS-WS, issued on June 26, 2007, in Docket No. 060260-WS, In re: Application for increase in water and wastewater rates in Highlands County by Lake Placid Utilities, Inc.

-Staff Analysis: In the Utility's last rate case, the Commission made a finding as to the used and usefulness of the Lake Placid water and wastewater systems in Order No. PSC-07-0287-PAA-WS.4 However, in Order No. PSC-07-0528-AS-WS,5 a settlement agreement was approved which recognized that the Parties (Lake Placid and the OPC) agreed to eliminate the language in the Proposed Agency Action (PAA) Order relating to the determination of the used and usefulness of the Lake Placid water treatment plant.
+(PAA) Order relating to the determination of the used and usefulness of the Lake Placid water treatment plant.
 This was done so that the U&U determination in the PAA Order would have no precedential value.
-The Commission noted that each rate case is decided on its own merits.
-Subsequently, the Commission adopted Rule 25-30.4325, F.A.C., effective June 6, 2008, which addresses the method by which the used and usefulness of a water system is determined.
+We noted that each rate case is decided on its own merits.
+Subsequently, we adopted Rule 25-30.4325, F.A.C., effective June 6, 2008, which addresses the method by which the used and usefulness of a water system is determined.